djaus2/SwissTimingGemini7SegDisplay/README.md

 Times (wallclcok or race running time) are also displayed in a simulated 6 x 7 Segement display in-app.
 When the Serial-Receive port is not connected, that display displays the transmitted time.

 The capability for receiving messages as sent and displaying the received times has also been added but not yet tested.
-In this mode, the Serial-Receive port is connected and as such the received data is displayed in the 7 segments rather than the transmitted data.
+To enable serial reception,the Serial-Receive port is connected and as such the received data is displayed in the 7 segments rather than the transmitted data.
 In this mode,the app can simulate the physical display.

 > Note that it is intended that the app can simultaneously send and receive timing messages